Buck Teeth In Kids: Causes And Treatment

 1. Dry mouth: Incomplete mouth closure can result in dryness of the mouth and further lead to bad breath, swollen gums, oral infections, and weakening of teeth due to gum problems (15).

 1. Bad breath: Mouth breathing and dry mouth can cause bacterial infection in gums, oral tissues, and throat.
-The build-up of microorganisms can cause bad breath (halitosis) (16).
+The build-up of microorganisms can cause bad breath in kids (halitosis) (16).

 Buck teeth may cause bad breath in children